Rectified strong core in Shapley-Scarf housing markets with indifferences: Proof of Proposition

-\begin{claim} In GTTC, for any $k\ge 0$, and for any cycle that is generated before $j^*$ becomes satisfied, if an agent in the cycle belongs to $ C^k $, then all agents in the cycle belong to $ C^k $. \end{claim}
+\begin{claim} In GTTC, for any beneficial trading cycle that is generated before $j^*$ becomes satisfied, if an agent in the cycle belongs to $ C $, then all agents in the cycle belong to $ C $. \end{claim}

-\begin{claim} In GTTC, for any $k\ge 0$, if an agent $ i $ holds the endowment of some $ i'\in C^k $ at some point before $j^*$ becomes satisfied, then $ i\in C^k $. \end{claim}

 \begin{proof}[Proof of Claim \ref{claim:3}]